-- 40.1 This section describes the roles and functions of the national bodies which will be responsible for making recommendations on pay and conditions of service in the modernised NHS pay system.
+- 40.1 This section describes the roles and functions of the national bodies that will be responsible for making recommendations on pay and conditions of service in the modernised NHS pay system.
 These are:

-- the NHS Staff Council;
+- the NHS Staff Council

-- NHS Pay Review Bodies;
+- NHS pay review bodies

 - the Pay Negotiating Council.